WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 Even better still, the top field number is always larger than the others as you go up and down from 3 to 7 fields on the screen.
 And as you go from more to few fields, all the numbers get larger.
 With the 520, it always seems like there is a lot of white space and wasted real-estate on the display.

-If you like to focus on one number to guide you as you ride – perhaps your speed or cadence or, in my case, my average 3 second power – this larger top number stands out that much more while the other numbers that matter to you are clear and just below it.
+If you like to focus on one number to guide you as you ride – perhaps your speed or cadence or, in my case, my average 3-second power – this larger top number stands out that much more while the other numbers that matter to you are clear and just below it.

 You can change the font size and number of fields on the 520 but you have to set up a different page to do that.
 With the BOLT, you change the number and size of the fields within the page you already have set up.
 In both units, you have a limited number of pages.
-With the BOLT however, you don’t need to add pages or change between them nearly as often as you do in the 520 to get the same info.
+With the BOLT, however, you don’t need to add pages or change between them nearly as often as you do in the 520 to get the same info.

 Finally, I find the BOLT screen sharp and bright enough that I don’t need to use any backlight riding outside during the day and with the lights turned on while on a trainer.
-I usually have the 520 set to at least 80% brightness with a 15 second timeout and often find myself toggling between pages just to turn the backlight on.
+I usually have the 520 set to at least 80% brightness with a 15-second timeout and often find myself toggling between pages just to turn the backlight on.
 BOLT’s advantage here obviously saves battery when you do toggle within or between pages.
 It also saves you the need to toggle as often and keeps both hands on the bars when riding outside.

 The buttons on the BOLT make a lot more sense and I find are far more intuitive than on the 520.

-The on/off button on both head units are on the upper left.
+The on/off button on both head units is on the upper left.
 That makes sense as that location is the least natural spot to put a button for the right-hand dominated world on a ride (sorry lefties).
-You’ll use it once or twice before you set off on your ride (on, then off or only on if you leave it alone and let it turn off by itself) unless you want to change settings mid-ride which I don’t suggest you to do while underway.
+You’ll use it once or twice before you set off on your ride (on, then off or only on if you leave it alone and let it turn off by itself) unless you want to change settings mid-ride which I don’t suggest you do while underway.

 What makes less sense is that the 520 has the up/down buttons many will use frequently to switch pages during a ride on the lower left side of the unit as well.